-Researchers hit back at early bodycheck theoryJuly 12th, 2012 in Health /
+Researchers hit back at early bodycheck theoryJuly 12, 2012 in Medicine & Health / Health

 A new study from the University of Alberta is challenging the notion that teaching the next generation of Sidney Crosbys how to take a bodycheck at an earlier age will help them avoid injury over the long term.

 Researchers with the Alberta Centre for Injury Control and Research in the School of Public Health studied hockey-related injuries using data from several emergency departments in the Edmonton region.
 They found little truth to the theory that introducing bodychecking at an earlier age helps prevent injuries because players gain an "instinctive ability" to protect themselvesa popular convention in minor-hockey circles.

 "The effects of injuries in hockey can be long-lasting.
 Whether they're severe fractures or intracranial injuries, there are long-term consequencesyou can heal a broken arm but you can't necessarily heal a brain injury," said study co-author Andrew Harris.

 "Our results showed that introducing bodychecking earlier does not reduce these risks.
 We did not find significantly different injury rates for serious injuries such as fractures or head and neck injuries, or any intracranial injury."

 Harris worked with Donald Voaklander, director of the Alberta Centre for Injury Control and Research, to evaluate emergency records for two groups of youth aged nine to 15 years playing atom, peewee and bantam hockey8,000 in total.

 The first group played from 1997 to 2002, when children as young as 12 and 13 in the peewee division were taught to bodycheck.
 Researchers then compared injury rates with those among players from 2003 to 2010, after a rule change that saw players as young as 11 and 12 learn to bodycheck.